mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 batteries are good for 36 hours or more of deployed use with no external power feed.
-The unit can be programmed or directly controlled with a dedicated portacomp, either by direct cable connection or local- area radio link.
+The unit can be programmed or directly controlled with a dedicated portacomp, either by direct cable connection or local-area radio link.
 The latter has the disadvantage of being vulnerable to electronic warfare.

 The Closeguard unit has its own short-range radar and thermal sensors mounted atop the receiver block of the primary weapon.
-This is usually a rapid-fire twin- mounted machinegun with an augmented cooling system, but variants do exist.
+This is usually a rapid-fire twin-mounted machinegun with an augmented cooling system, but variants do exist.
 A pair of TES-12 laser support weapons, usually set up to fire an instant apart to increase the likelihood of a hit, is a popular upgrade